Cross-MPI: Cross-scale Stereo for Image Super-Resolution using Multiplane Images

-In this section, we quantitatively compare the performance of Cross-MPI against the latest RefSR~\cite{zheng2018crossnet,zhang2019image,yang2020learning} and SISR~\cite{mdsr,zhang2018image,wang2018esrgan,zhang2019ranksrgan,ma2020structure} methods on RealEstate10K~\cite{zhou2018stereo} dataset.
-To be fair, we re-train CrossNet, SRNTT, TTSR following the procedure according to their papers on the train set of RealEstate10K.
-Since SRNTT and TTSR do not have 8$\times$ models, we add a $2\times$ subpixel upsampling layer at the end of main network.
-As for the SISR work~\cite{mdsr,wang2018esrgan,zhang2019ranksrgan,ma2020structure} without 8$\times$ models, we use 4$\times$ models twice and downsample 2$\times$ to achieve 8$\times$ magnification on test images.
-Moreover, the SR spatial resolution of train set and test set is set to (384,768) to be consistent with our training procedure.
+In this section, we quantitatively compare the performance of Cross-MPI against the latest RefSR~\cite{zheng2018crossnet,zhang2019image,yang2020learning} and SISR~\cite{mdsr,zhang2018image,wang2018esrgan,zhang2019ranksrgan,ma2020structure} methods on the RealEstate10K~\cite{zhou2018stereo} dataset.
+To make a fair comparison, we re-train CrossNet, SRNTT and TTSR following the procedure according to their papers on the training set of RealEstate10K.
+Since SRNTT and TTSR do not have 8$\times$ models, we add a $2\times$ subpixel upsampling layer at the end of the main network.
+For the SISR works~\cite{mdsr,wang2018esrgan,zhang2019ranksrgan,ma2020structure} without 8$\times$ models, we use 4$\times$ models twice and downsample 2$\times$ to achieve 8$\times$ magnification on test images.
+Moreover, the SR spatial resolution of training set and test set is set to (384,768), consistent with our training procedure.

-Table.~\ref{table:realestate_num} shows quantitative comparisons between Cross-MPI against SISR and RefSR methods.
+Table~\ref{table:realestate_num} shows the quantitative comparisons between Cross-MPI against the SISR and RefSR methods.
 We test cross-scale image pairs for different frame intervals between cross-scale image pairs.
-Cross-MPI achieves the highest score on RealEstate10K dataset for 8$\times$ magnification compared with all the tested SISR methods and Methods are grouped by SISR approaches (top) and RefSR approaches (bottom) under large parallax (frame differences from 11 to 23).
-When the parallax decreases, the PSNR result is similar with CrossNet which is suitable for small parallax.
-However, our SSIM is higher because Cross-MPI can preserve the underneath scene structure and generate SR results with better structural performance.
-Moreover, Cross-MPI is also visually superior to present SISR and RefSR work as shown in the upper two cases of Fig.~\ref{fig:comparison}.
+Cross-MPI achieves the highest score on the RealEstate10K dataset for 8$\times$ magnification compared with all the tested SISR methods and methods are grouped by SISR approaches (top) and RefSR approaches (bottom) under large parallax (frame differences from 11 to 23).
+When the parallax decreases, the PSNR result is similar to CrossNet, which is suitable for small parallaxes.
+However, our SSIM is higher because Cross-MPI can preserve the underlying scene structure and generate SR results with better structural performance.
+Moreover, Cross-MPI is also visually superior to the present SISR and RefSR work, as shown in the upper two cases of Fig.~\ref{fig:comparison}.